unamaria/ih-selection/README.md

 ## Terminal keynote

-Simple Ruby program to present a file's content as slides in the terminal.
+Ruby program to present a file's content as slides in the terminal.